-As you are reading this blog, it means you are interested in either cool knives themselves or you are an outdoorsman or outdoorswoman that wants to know which blades available in the market can prove to be helpful in the wild other than your best friend, a survival knife.
-This is why, we have supported the idea of bringing a tactical knife into the limelight with various elaborations to come as to why we did that.
-So, you just have to read it till the end and you will definitely leave with more knowledge about the two blades than you have at this moment.
+As you are reading this blog, it means you are interested in either Cool Knives themselves, or you are an outdoorsman or outdoorswoman that wants to know which blades available in the market can prove to be helpful in the wild other than your best friend, a survival knife.
+This is why we have supported the idea of bringing a tactical knife into the limelight with various elaborations to come as to why we did that.
+So, you just have to read it till the end, and you will leave with more knowledge about the two blades than you have at this moment.

 Little History Section on Tactical Knives

 The term ‘tactical knife’ was coined somewhere in the mid-1990s, which specified the blade’s unique exterior design along with other features.
-In the case of fixed blades, features included:
+In the case of fixed blades, highlights included:

 - A non-reflective blade